Chaitalykundu/Web-Development/03-JavaScript/01-Basic/12-String/03-Template-literals/theory.md

 # Interpolation

 Template literals provide an easy way to interpolate variables and expressions into strings.
-The method is called string interpolation.
+The method is called **string interpolation**.

+&nbsp;

 &nbsp;